Mohammad Reza Pahlavi: Relationship with exiled father

-Mohammad Reza expressed concern for his exiled father, who had previously complained to the British governor of Mauritius that living on the island was both a climatic and social prison.
+Mohammad Reza nevertheless expressed concern for his exiled father, who had previously complained to the British governor of Mauritius that living on the island was both a climatic and social prison.
 Attentively following his life in exile, Mohammad Reza would object to his father's treatment to the British at any opportunity.
 The two sent letters to one another, although delivery was often delayed, and Mohammad Reza commissioned his friend, Ernest Perron, to hand-deliver a taped message of love and respect to his father, bringing back with him a recording of his voice:

 My dear son, since the time I resigned in your favour and left my country, my only pleasure has been to witness your sincere service to your country.
 I have always known that your youth and your love of the country are vast reservoirs of power on which you will draw to stand firm against the difficulties you face and that, despite all the troubles, you will emerge from this ordeal with honour.
 Not a moment passes without my thinking of you and yet the only thing that keeps me happy and satisfied is the thought that you are spending your time in the service of Iran.
 You must remain always aware of what goes on in the country.
 You must not succumb to advice that is self-serving and false.
 You must remain firm and constant.
 You must never be afraid of the events that come your way.
 Now that you have taken on your shoulders this heavy burden in such dark days, you must know that the price to be paid for the slightest mistake on your part may be our twenty years of service and our family's name.
 You must never yield to anxiety or despair; rather, you must remain calm and so strongly rooted in your place that no power may hope to move the constancy of your will.

+As Shah, Mohammad Reza constantly disparaged his father in private, calling him a thuggish Cossack who achieved nothing as Shah.
+In fact, he almost airbrushed his father out of history during his reign, to the point of implying the House of Pahlavi began its rule in 1941 rather than 1925.